New Hampshire Nurse Practitioner Licensure Steps - 2023

 Follow below to learn how to become a nurse practitioner (NP) in New Hampshire.

 Already have your RN License?
 Skip to the next section

 If you have never been licensed as an RN in any state or territory in the US, this is the application route for you.
 You can complete the application online, as paper applications are not accepted for initial licensing.
 Requirements for licensure include the following:

-You will be expected to have completed a post-graduate nursing program that awards at least a master’s degree to successful participants.
+You will be expected to have completed a post-graduate nursing program that awards at least a master’s degree program to successful participants.

 If you are only applying for an APRN license two years after completing an NP preparatory program, you might be required to complete at least 30 contact hours of continuing education which must include pharmacology.